"If you do what you love, you'll never work a day in your life".

 "Each floral collection at Vivian Grace is named after a family member or loved one who has made a positive impact in my life," said Schilling.
 With collections named after both of her daughters and all three granddaughters, Schilling has truly made her business a family affair.

-Perhaps the collection that Susan and Tom hold closest to their heart is the Leah Marie collection, named after their youngest daughter Leah, who passed away in February 2020 at age 35.
+Perhaps the collection that Susan and Tom hold closest to their hearts is the Leah Marie collection, named after their youngest daughter Leah, who passed away in February 2020 at age 35.
 Leah had battled cancer for nearly two years and underwent multiple treatments in that time.
 With the influx of doctor visits, the Schillings entirely shifted their focus from business to family.
 During a time of such hardship and hurt, Leah was able to pick out the colors for her own collection that was set to launch the following year.
 Described as passionate, playful and full of personality, her floral collection is the perfect depiction of who Leah was as a person.

 Just a month after Leah passed, the COVID-19 pandemic threw yet another wrench at Schilling and her business.
 Susan and her team went from decorating 20+ weddings in 2019 to just three in 2020.
 This drastic change brought obvious challenges for Schilling—one being how to keep her staff employed when her company's revenue had come to a near-complete hault.